Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Soft Steps

-Movement feels calmer when the ground stays green.
-Narrow stepping stones set into grass keep the garden looking lush.
+Movement through a garden feels calmer when the ground stays mostly green.
+Narrow stepping stones set into grass keep the whole space looking lush while still giving you a clear route.

-While still giving you a clear route through.
-This works best in slim side gardens where hard paving would feel heavy.
+This is perfect for slim side gardens where hard paving would feel heavy and overwhelming.

-Lay simple concrete slabs, leave space between them.
-And let grass or ground cover grow through so the path blends naturally into the planting.
+Lay simple concrete slabs with decent space between them, then let grass or some other ground cover grow through the gaps so the path blends into the planting instead of cutting through it.

 @grasslinglandscapingcompany